alexboia/LivePayments-MP-WC/README.txt

 5. Fill in the required fields as instructed here: https://github.com/alexboia/LivePayments-MP-WC#setting-up-and-configuring-your-plug-in.

 == Changelog ==

+= 0.1.4 =
+* Fixed some minor display issues;
+* Added support for diagnosis and monitoring of the plugin payment gateway's configuration.

 = 0.1.3 =
 * Improved usability: gateway readiness displayd in the WooCommerce payment management tab;